 In my opinion, the interface is akin to that of Nexus at first sight, with a central display and effects below.
 Yet Heat Up 2 is a different approach featuring 28 Skins and lets you customize the GUI Colour seamlessly.
 As DAW I used FL Studio, without a problem it could find the 64 bits version of Heatup2 right away.
 It’s loading quickly from a preset, with having most presets taking 100 MB or less in size.

 The Gate Part

-This is an useful tool for arpeggiators, using with the Sequencer part.
+This is a useful tool for arpeggiators, using the Sequencer part.
 All possible effects inside Heatup2 by Ignite VST are Overdrive, Distort, Wobble, Stereo Enhance, Phaser, Tremolo, Atmosphere, Ring Mod, Panner, Compressor, Filter Highpass or Lowpass, Reverb, Delay, Flanger/Chorus, Master-Out, Poly / Portamento / Mono / Glide, Gate.